-I’m a new mother and have found a few products that I consider completely invaluable for parents.
+I’m a new mother and have found a few cheap baby shower gift that I consider completely invaluable for parents.
 I’ve discovered that having the right product for my baby makes life so much easier.

 I got a ton of cute clothing and fun little extra at my baby showers that I really appreciated.
 I love having fun outfits to pull out that I would never purchase myself.

 As a new mom, certain products become your go-to must-have gear.
 For me, that is what this list is all about.

 So if you are struggling for ideas for your next baby shower, buy them that cute little outfit (in a larger size), but then give your new mom to be a few practical baby gifts as well.

 Your friends will thank you later!

 1. Lots and lot of blankets & burp cloths

-At my showers, people kept giving me blankets and I remember thinking what in the world am I going to do with all of these blankets.
+At my baby showers, people kept giving me blankets and I remember thinking what in the world am I going to do with all of these blankets.
 Trust me, you will use every single baby blanket you get – multiple times – often in the same day.
 During the first few weeks of Ella’s life, I was using 3-4 blankets a day.

 If you are in a warm area, I highly recommend the light-weight muslin ones.
 I like to keep her wrapped up, but when it is 110 outside you don’t want to be using flannel.
-One a side note, I recommend getting them in at least the 45 x 45 size.
+On a side note, I recommend getting them in at least the 45 x 45 size.

 I also started using the little baby washcloths for burping rags.
 They easily fit under her neck while eating to avoid getting milk or spit up all over her clothing.